vitejs/vite/docs/guide/api-plugin.md

 When creating a plugin, you can inline it in your `vite.config.js`.
 There is no need to create a new package for it.
 Once you see that a plugin was useful in your projects, consider sharing it to help others [in the ecosystem](https://chat.vitejs.dev).

 ::: tip
-When learning, debugging, or authoring plugins we suggest including [vite-plugin-inspect](https://github.com/antfu/vite-plugin-inspect) in your project.
+When learning, debugging, or authoring plugins, we suggest including [vite-plugin-inspect](https://github.com/antfu/vite-plugin-inspect) in your project.
 It allows you to inspect the intermediate state of Vite plugins.
 After installing, you can visit `localhost:5173/__inspect/` to inspect the modules and transformation stack of your project.
 Check out install instructions in the [vite-plugin-inspect docs](https://github.com/antfu/vite-plugin-inspect).
 ![vite-plugin-inspect](/images/vite-plugin-inspect.png)
 :::